david-a-redick/imaze/README.md

 even if you have just touched it.

-Where to get iMaze from?
+Where to get imaze from?
 ========================

 https://github.com/david-a-redick/imaze